 Generally, the round trip starts from Reykjavik(capital and biggest city of Iceland) covering the north and south coast and then back to Reykjavik.

 It is the northernmost capital of the world and the meaning of Reykjavik is “Smokey Bay”.
 The city has very famous Hallgrímskirkja church, vibrant colorful streets, and lively nightlife.
 Iceland’s biggest and major international airport is in Reykjavik.
 Also, you can arrive at Keflavik International Airport.
-There are many cheap and easy day trips from Reykjavik which is worth going on.
+There are many day trips from Reykjavik or you can choose from cheap and easy day trips from Reykjavik which is worth going on.
 Read about how you will spend one day in Reykjavik.

 Approximately 300 km scenic routes which have three major attractions – Þingvellir National Park, Geothermal Hotspring/Geysirs, and Gullfoss Waterfalls.
 During this scenic drive, there are countless natural attractions and photogenic locations.